xinity/custom-gitlab/doc/installation/configuration.md

 - nginx.ingress.acme: true

 If you are using [Wildcard certificates](secrets.md#wildcard-certificates):
-- global.gitlabHost.tls.secretName: helm-charts-win-tls
-- global.registryHost.tls.secretName: helm-charts-win-tls
+- global.hosts.tls.secretName: helm-charts-win-tls

 If you are using a cluster with [RBAC](rbac.md):
-- nginx.servieAccount.autoGenerate: true
+- nginx.serviceAccount.autoGenerate: true

 Now that the template is generated, we can proceed [to deployment](README.md#deploy).